Graph Perceiver IO: A General Architecture for Graph Structured Data: Related Works

-Multimodal machine learning addresses fundamental goals for artificial intelligence by integrating and modeling multiple modalities, including visual, linguistic, and acoustic signals.
-Here, we introduce two branches of multimodal research: representation learning and general architecture.

-\paragraph{Multimodal representation learning}
+\subsection{Multimodal representation learning}

-Based on a tremendous amount of image-text pair datasets, contrastive pre-trained multimodal models such as CLIP \cite{radford2021learning} and Align \cite{jia2021scaling} recently show impressive progress w.r.t generalizability of representation and zero-shot transfer.
-A key factor to their great success is the language-guided visual representation learning scheme.
+\cd{ Based on a tremendous amount of image-text pair datasets, contrastive pre-trained multimodal models such as CLIP \cite{radford2021learning}, BLIP-2 \cite{li2023blip} and Alpha-CLIP \cite{sun2024alpha} recently show impressive progress w.r.t generalizability of representation, zero-shot transfer and OOD \cite{mayilvahanan2023does}. } A key factor to their great success is the language-guided visual representation learning scheme.
 Given a set of image-caption pairs ${(x_{1}, c_{1}), ..., (x_{N}, c_{N})}$, they train an image encoder $E_{img}(.)$ and text encoder $E_{txt}(.)$ such that the similarity $<E_{img}(x_i), E_{txt}(c_i)>$ between positively aligned pair is maximized relative to negatively unaligned pair through InfoNCE \cite{oord2018representation} objective function.
-In addition to image-text learning, video-text learning \cite{zellers2021merlot}, \cite{fu2021violet}, and speech-text learning \cite{chen2022maestro}, \cite{bapna2022mslam} have also studied actively.
+In addition to image-text learning, \cd{video-text learning for segmentation \cite{lan2024bidirectional} and video-audio-text sentiment analysis \cite{liu2024sentiment}} and image-speech-text learning \cite{wang2023tetfn} have also studied actively.

-\paragraph{General architecture}
+\subsection{General architecture}